MinecraftForge/Documentation/docs/blockentities/ber.md

 Registering a BER
 -----------------

 In order to register a BER, call `BlockEntityRenderers#register` passing the `BlockEntityType` to be rendered with this BER and a `BlockEntityRendererProvider`, or BERP, that's used to construct the BER.
-BERPs can be method reference that takes in a `BlockEntityRendererProvider$Context` and returns a BER.
+BERPs can be a method reference that takes in a `BlockEntityRendererProvider$Context` and returns a BER.

 !!! important